supriyatskumar/ML-Algorithms-from-Scratch/README.md

 # ML-Algorithms-from-Scratch

-This is a dynamic repository of implementation of Machine Learning Algorithms from scratch using python.
+This is a dynamic repository consisting implementation of Machine Learning Algorithms from scratch using python.

 Below are the current implementations-
 1. Decision Tree from Scratch